plannigan/columbo/docs/usage-guide/command-line.md

 question's `name`:

 * Make it lower-cased
-* Replace space character with dash
+* Replace space characters with dashes
 * Replace underscore character with dash

 For example: